 Anyway, her latest recipe was White Chili.
 She was so proud that she cooked it up without any problems.
 With great fanfare, she announced that dinner was served.
 Then she waited for my verdict after my first spoonful.

 It tasted good.
 Not great, but good.
-With a name like White Chili, I expected it to white and taste like chili.
+With a name like White Chili, I expected it to be white and to taste like chili.
 Failure on both counts.
 Not one ingredient was white.
-If you look at the bowl in the picture, you will observe that in now way does it resemble chili.
+If you look at the bowl in the picture, you will observe that in no way does it resemble chili.
 My expectations for chili are much higher.

 My wife was disappointed not only with the appearance of the resulting dish, but also the taste of it.
 And, as my wife usually does when she cooks, she prepared enough for a family of six–even though my wife and I live alone.

-And so it went as I ate bean soup every day until I had finished it alone.
+And so, it went as I ate bean soup every day until I had finished it alone.
 My refused to eat anymore after the first serving.
-The taste actually improved with age!
+The taste improved with age!

-I told my wife that it tasted great as long as I didn’t think of it as chili, which it never really was.
+I told my wife that it tasted great if I didn’t think of it as chili, which it never really was.
 The last bowl certainly tasted the best.
 However, my wife will never prepare White Chili again.

 “A secret is something you tell one person at a time.'”
 “Three can keep a secret if two are dead.”

 I know how to keep a secret!
 A while back, my brother told me he was getting divorced after thirty-five years of marriage.
 He prefaced his announcement by asking me not to tell anyone.
 I promised not to tell anyone.